JacKeTUs/simagic-ff/README.md

     `WINEPREFIX=$HOME/simagic-wine wine AlphaManager.exe ` - launch your SimPro/AlphaManager from installation directory.

-I'm planning to write another soft, which will copy functionality from AlphaManager and/or SimPro Manager.
-Or set interfaces for settings for [Oversteer](https://github.com/berarma/oversteer), idk yet.

 ## Known issues with the driver

 1. ~~If you use `WheelCheck.exe` (iRacing .exe to check FFB on the wheel), it sends some bizare parameters (like 2147483647 in saturation coefficient) to driver - and hid-core rejects it with kernel warning.
 It does not happening in games, and it's unclear if it is a bug in firmware, or we need to fix pidff driver for it.~~ Fixed - it was unclamped PID_LOOP_COUNT, bug in pidff.